 Apple updated the MacBook Pro 13 in July 2019 to bring the Touch Bar to all models.
 The entry-level version starts at $1,299 and comes with a quad-core 1.4GHz Intel Core i5 processor, 8GB of RAM, and a 256GB SSD.
 Pricing goes all the way up to $3,599 for the maxed-out model, which nets you a Core i7 processor, 32GB of RAM, and a 4TB SSD.

 U.S. pricing for the MateBook X Pro is hard to come by at the moment, as Microsoft seems to be the only official outlet listing Huawei’s notebook, and even then it only has two models for sale and both are out of stock.
 The entry-level model costs $1,199 and comes with an Intel Core i5-8250U processor, 8GB of RAM, and a 256GB SSD.
 The second $1,499 option has an Intel Core i7-8550U processor, 16GB of RAM, and a 512GB SSD.

 Winner: MateBook X Pro.
 Its pricing gives it a slight edge over the MacBook Pro 13, as its entry-level model is $100 cheaper but comes with twice the storage.
 However, its availability seems to be severely limited at the moment, so you may struggle to get one.

 Huawei’s MateBook X Pro brings more power and better input options

-The MateBook X Pro is an example of just such a machine.
-It’s faster, offers a better keyboard, is more productivity-friendly, and last as long on a charge.
-There’s not a ton of room separating these two notebooks, but overall Huawei takes the win.
+The MateBook offers a better keyboard, is more productivity-friendly, and lasts as long on a single charge.
+Outside their operating systems, there’s not a ton of room separating these two notebooks, but overall, Huawei takes the win.